 Flashlight: I’ve always keep a flashlight by the bed which has come in handy a few times when power has gone out or when we heard the dog making strange noises at night and had to check it out.
 I have this one in my nightstand and a similar one in my purse.

 Books I’m currently reading, but I usually stick to spiritual reading or really light reading before bed.
 I love health books and even medical journals but find that those get my mind going and make it hard to sleep.
 Anyone else have this problem?

 Coconut Oil and Lotion Bars: Because those are in pretty much every room of my house.

-Magnesium Oil and relaxing essential oils and organic socks: To rub magnesium oil on my feet (and my kids’ feet) at night to help improve sleep.
-I’ve been tracking sleep with a Fitbit (more on that soon) and magnesium definitely improves my sleep score.
+Magnesium Oil, Relaxing Essential oils, and Organic Socks: To rub magnesium oil on my feet (and my kids’ feet) at night to help improve sleep.
+I’ve been tracking sleep with an Oura Ring and it proves magnesium definitely improves my sleep score.

 What is NOT on it: